HomeResourcesAI Visibility vs. SEO

 Ignoring AI visibility has a silent cost

-When AI recommends your competitor and not you, you don't get a notification.
+When AI cites a competitor and not you, you may not get a notification.
 No ranking drop alert.
 No traffic dip warning.
-You just lose those leads quietly — until the revenue gap becomes impossible to ignore.
+You need prompt tracking to see it.

 The Compounding Risk of Waiting